 This is an obvious choice, but the right one.
 While there are dozens of superb players from Ontario — especially from the “hockey player factory” towns in the province’s southern portion — no one is more dominant in today’s NHL than Richmond Hill’s Connor McDavid.

-He’s only 23 but has already recorded a pair of 100-plus point seasons (and would have had a third this season if the NHL hadn’t been shut down) and has won a pair of Art Ross Trophies, a pair of Ted Lindsay Awards, and a Hart Memorial Trophy for his 100-point 2016-17 campaign.
+He’s only 24 but has already has three 100-plus point seasons and has won three Art Ross Trophies, a pair of Ted Lindsay Awards, and a Hart Memorial Trophy for his 100-point 2016-17 campaign.

 Honourable Mentions: Brent Burns, Claude Giroux, Mark Scheifele, Steven Stamkos, John Tavares